CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Ethernet-Bridging-VLANs/Traditional-Bridge-Mode.md

 - You can add an IP address to provide IP access to the bridge interface.
 - You can specify a range of interfaces.

-To configure spanning tree options for a bridge interface, refer to {{<link title="Spanning Tree and Rapid Spanning Tree">}}.
+To configure spanning tree options for a bridge interface, refer to {{<link title="Spanning Tree and Rapid Spanning Tree - STP">}}.

 {{< tabs "TabID20 ">}}